eser/stack/di/README.md

 ### Retrieving services

-Once the container is built, you may retrieve your services using the `get` and `getMany` methods.
+Once you have the services container, you may retrieve your services using the `get` and `getMany` methods.
+Even better, you can use the `di` template literal tag to retrieve services.

 ```ts
 import { di } from "https://deno.land/x/cool/di/mod.ts";